 Board of Directors

-Jeremy Sillem is the managing partner of Spencer House Partners, a London-based firm focused on providing financial advice and capital to the asset and wealth management industry.
-Prior to founding the firm in 2005, he was, from 2000 to 2004, chairman of Bear Stearns International in London.
+Jeremy Sillem is the Managing Partner of Spencer House Partners LLP, a London-based firm focused on providing financial advice and capital to the asset and wealth management industry.
+Prior to founding the firm in 2005, he was, from 2000 to 2004, Chairman of Bear Stearns International in London.
 Before that, he spent a 28-year career with Lazard LLC and its predecessor entities in London and New York.
-He has served on the boards of a number of asset management and related businesses including those of CDC Group, Martin Currie, RHJ International, Kleinwort Benson Group, Harbourmaster Holdings and WP Stewart.
-He is an advisory director of Partners Capital LLC and is the former chairman of the World Trust Fund.
+He is currently a non-executive director of RIT Capital Partners PLC and an advisory director of Partners Capital LLC.
+He has formerly served on the boards of a number of asset management and related businesses including those of CDC Group, Martin Currie, RHJ International, Kleinwort Benson Group, Harbourmaster Holdings and WP Stewart and he was Chairman of the World Trust Fund.
 He is a Trustee and Advisory Director of Reform, the public policy think tank, a member of the investment committee of the National Portrait Gallery and a former member of the investment advisory committee of Brasenose College, Oxford.
 He received an M.A.
 (Honours) in Politics, Philosophy and Economics from Oxford University.

 Duncan Budge is Chairman of Dunedin Enterprise Investment Trust plc and Artemis Alpha Trust plc, and a non-executive director of Lazard World Trust Fund (SICAF), Lowland Investment Company plc, Menhaden Capital plc and Asset Value Investors Ltd. He was previously a director of J. Rothschild Capital Management from 1988 to 2012 and a director and chief operating officer of RIT Capital Partners plc from 1995 to 2011.
 Between 1979 and 1985 he was with Lazard Brothers & Co.
 Ltd. He received an M.A.
 (Honours) in History from Oxford University.